Friday, December 8, 2017

 “Well… we check into git and then Jenkins runs a build.”

 “Well, no. Not all our functionality.
-Actually we don’t really have a lot of automated tests.”
+Actually, we don’t really have a lot of automated tests.”

-“So you are just… verifying the compile??”
+“So you are just verifying the compile??”

 “Um… yeah.”

-assertNotNull(Object) does not qualify as a good test.
+Side note: assertNotNull(Object) does not qualify as a good test.

 “Continuous integration is a practice–it is about what people do, not about what tools they use.
 As a project starts to scale, it is easy to be deceived into thinking that the team is practicing continuous integration just because all of the tools are set up and running.
 If developers do not have the discipline to integrate their changes on a regular basis or to maintain the integration environment in a good working order they are not practicing continuous integration.” https://less.works/less/technical-excellence/continuous-integration.html

-Giving CI to dev teams without teaching them how to practice it, is like giving a hammer to a six year old.
-Just because the six year old is able to lift the hammer, doesn’t mean he should.
+Giving CI to dev teams without teaching them how to practice it, is like giving a hammer to a six-year-old.
+Just because the six-year-old is able to lift the hammer, doesn’t mean he should.
 To use a hammer properly one must know its purpose, the right applications for its use, and develop the proper motor skills and coordination to use it effectively.
 Without that knowledge in place, things just get smashed.
+CI is no different.
+It is a tool used by developers.
+Developers must know how to employ it as it is a practice.
+They must change the way they work and change their habits.
+This is hard enough to do for a small team without coaching.
+Attempting to implement it at scale without technical coaching is pretty near impossible.

-The six year old may be able to pick up the hammer, but that doesn’t make him or her a carpenter.
+The six-year-old may be able to pick up the hammer, but that doesn’t make him or her a carpenter.
 It just makes them dangerous.

 No comments: